Russian territory in Europe that can be ‘surrounded’ by NATO countries

 “The installation of this or that weapon, the deployment of military units etc. on Russian territory are exclusively matters of sovereignty of the Russian Federation,” Kremlin spokesman Dmitry Peskov said in 2018.

-But some officials, such as Lithuanian President Gitanas Nausėda, say that Moscow has already installed nuclear weapons in that strategic Baltic region.
+But some officials, such as Lithuanian President Gitanas Naus?da, say that Moscow has already installed nuclear weapons in that strategic Baltic region.

 Military analysts believe that if NATO were to intervene in the ongoing conflict in Ukraine or if Moscow were to point its guns at other former Soviet republics such as Lithuania, Kaliningrad could be a launching pad for a Russian attack on those countries.